watNoel/VGRegion-Hospital-Wastewater-Selection-Project/README.md

 The expected output files, providing comprehensive statistical outputs from the modelling, are found under *outputs/metagenomics_stats.xlsx*

-For the scripts to function, take care to update the paths to the different datasets in the scripts.
+For the scripts to function properly, download provided datasets and take update the paths to the different datasets in the scripts per your folder structure.
 The scripts assume there is a folder called output in the directory where you run the code.
 If it doesn't, create such a folder or change the output destination of the created xlsx files. \\
 NOTE: Prior to publication, all inputs and outputs have been provided as encrypted files and a passkey provided to reviewers.
+For testing the scripts during review, remove the encryption in order for R to be able to load the data.
 Upon publication, this encryption will be removed.

 ## Metagenomic ARG Detection Pipeline